Guide, Updated 18 May 2026

 What makes a UK driving test route difficult in 2026?

 Eight specific route features in descending order of fault impact: multi-lane roundabouts (3+ lanes), cycle infrastructure (lanes and advanced stop lines), box junctions, dense pedestrian crossings, bus lanes with variable hours, school zones with timed restrictions, dual carriageways at 40+ mph, and junction density (3+ junctions per minute).
 A "hard" route compounds 4 to 6 of these features in 38 minutes; an "easy" route presents 0 to 2.
-The same candidate at a hard route accumulates roughly 2.5 times more fault opportunities than at an easy route.
+A hard route presents many more fault opportunities than an easy one, simply because there are more junctions, lanes and crossings to negotiate.
 See the research/london-vs-uk-pass-rate page.

 Which UK driving test centres have the hardest routes?